yalemethods/SOP/mturk/mturk.md

                 * Where appropriate, if using funds from an external source (e.g., from a faculty research account), confirm the status of the HIT and Qualtrics survey prior to the transfer of relevant funds
                     * Funds should match the quoted Balance Due exactly
             5. Once all aspects of the HIT are confirmed, select "Purchase & Publish"; the HIT's progress may now be monitored by navigating to the "Manage" tab at the navigation bar at the top of the MTurk Requester page
-        5. Confirm the validity of the pilot study using Qualtrics and MTurk data (the latter of which can be accessed via Manage &rarr; Results) and potential MTurker feedback, and correct any remaining errors
+        5. Confirm the validity of the pilot study using Qualtrics and MTurk data (the latter of which can be accessed via Manage > Results) and potential MTurker feedback, and correct any remaining errors

     2. Full distribution -- once the pilot study has been completed and accuracy of all design elements and data are confirmed, the study may be distributed to the entire subject pool
         1. Given a flawless pilot study, launch the HIT following the relevant instructions in the section on piloting above, on *n* - *k* subjects, where *n* refers to the total number of subjects targeted for the study, and *k* refers to the number of subjects included in the pilot